 With less trust in institutions, new sources of truth were able to emerge.
 Large internet platforms (Facebook, Twitter) and new funding mechanisms (Patreon, Bitcoin) enabled these new voices to get their messages widespread.
 As one example, at the time of banning, Alex Jones had 900,000 Twitter followers and his media company, Infowars had 430,000.

 Outsider politicians like Trump were also able to win elections because they were seen as being free of the very institutions (New York Times, DC-establishment, etc.) people grew to distrust over the prior decade.

 The 2020s (Predictions): Decade of Rebellion

-I predict the 2020s will be a decade of revolution.
-We are seeing the beginnings now in developed and developing economies around the world from Trump/Sanders & Warren, which are two sides of the same coin arguing for different kinds of revolutions, the yellow vests in France, Brexit, HK Protests and SO many more.
+I predict the 2020s will be a decade of rebellion and revolution.
+We are seeing the beginnings now in both developed and developing economies around the world.
+In America, we have Donald Trump and Bernie Sanders, who are two sides of the same coin arguing for different kinds of revolutions.
+Elsewhere in the world there are the yellow vests in France, Brexit in the UK, protests in Hong Kong, and SO many more.
 The internet has allowed protestors to organize at scale in a way that was previously not possible (see: Telegram/Hong Kong, Arab Springs/Twitter).

 This short video from the BBC explaining the role the internet has had and how protestors around the world learn from each other is very good.

 The 2020s will also be categorized by governments trying to roll back the progress of the democratization of voice made during the 2010s.
 Countries like China have already sanctioned off “The Chinese Internet” with deep surveillance and censorship apparatuses.
 Other global superpower like Russia are now discussing doing the same.
-Hopefully “dissident tech” (a term I learned on Crypto twitter) like VPNs, cryptocurrencies, and anti-facial recognition clothing will be able to counteract the heavy hand of governments.
+Hopefully “dissident tech” like VPNs, cryptocurrencies, and anti-facial recognition clothing will be able to counteract the heavy hand of governments.